geeksforsocialchange/PlaceCal/doc/updating-neighbourhoods.md

 # now perform the verification
 ```

-## verifying address postcodes
+## Verifying address postcodes

-The script tries to resolve postcodes that were looked up earlier against our neighbourhoods table as if the address was being validated from the front end.
+This script tries to resolve postcodes that were looked up earlier against our addresses table as if the address was being validated from the front end.

 ```
 rails neighbourhoods:verify_address_postcodes